dceoy/jader-phv-adhoc/main.md

 ##### Mixed effects logistic regression model

-In AIC comparison between the mixed model and the fixed model, half of the HLTs reported with incretin-based drugs favored the former.
+In the AIC comparison between the mixed model and the fixed model, half of the HLTs reported with incretin-based drugs favored the former.
 The HLTs that favor the mixed model were reported more frequently than the other.
 This indicates that the mixed model may be appropriate in sufficiently frequent ADEs.
 The formula of AIC has the bias-correction term from the number of estimable parameters.
 [17]